LiskArchive/lips/proposals/lip-Introduce_Fee_module.md

 ### Fee Module Store

-The fee module does not store information in the state.
+The Fee module does not store information in the state.

 ### Commands